microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

     A-->D(1/0/0/1, 1/0/0/2, 1/0/1)
 ```

-The overall idea here is that the original, unbalanced logical tree has been reshaped into a balanced tree, so now reading or writing any part of the tree is bounded by `O(log(n))`.
-The branching factor of the tree is chosen such that it aligns with the chunk size.
-The above tree, with a branching factor of three, optimized for fitting three nodes into each "leaf chunk":
+The branching factor of the B-tree is ideally as large as possible while still keeping each interior node within the maximum chunk size.
+Each interior node of the B-tree can then be stored in a single chunk, as can each leaf node:

 ```mermaid
 graph TD;